 Ashbourne College takes the health and safety of our students and staff very seriously.
 The college premises are currently closed in line with UK Government lockdown regulations to reduce the spread of COVID-19.
 All timetabled lessons will take place through our Online Distance Learning Programme.

 Ashbourne COVID-19 response

 Keeping everyone safe at the college is a priority.
 Ashbourne has introduced a raft of precautionary measures to help reduce the spread of COVID-19 when the college is open and has developed protocols for the everyday running of the college.

-We have undertaken a deep clean of all three of Ashbourne’s premises before re-opening in September.
-Daily cleaning of the college now takes place twice a day and we have a full-time cleaner to clean frequently used areas on a regular basis.
+We undertook a deep clean of all three of Ashbourne’s premises before re-opening in September 2020.
+Daily cleaning of the college takes place twice a day and we have a full-time cleaner to clean frequently used areas on a regular basis.

 Hand sanitiser helps prevent the spread of COVID-19.
 We have installed hand sanitiser dispensers at all three premises that are located:

 At the entrance of each premise we have installed thermal imaging cameras that detect whether anyone has an abnormally high temperature.
 Follow-up temperature checking devices are located at reception.